melezhik/pjam-on-rails/README.md

 ## Pinto repository root directory

-Will be created in ~/.pjam/repo directory.
+Will be created in $HOME/.pjam/repo directory.
 To migrate existed one simply run following:

-    mkdir -p  ~/.pjam/repo/ && cp -r /path/to/existed/repo/root  ~/.pjam/repo
+    mkdir -p  $HOME/.pjam/repo/ && cp -r /path/to/existed/repo/root  $HOME/.pjam/repo

 ## Artefacts root directory

-Will be created in ~/.pjam/projects directory.
+Will be created in $HOME/.pjam/projects directory.

 # Gory details

-This is a concise explanation for pjam object model.
+This is a concise explanation of pjam object model.

 ## Pjam